What’s Better Canary, Piper, Angee, Nest Cam, or Nest IQ?By - 07/20/2017

 The winner is Piper.
 The ability to connect to smart home devices directly is useful, but the ability for it to connect to an open/close sensor is important for home security.
 From a smart home perspective, the options are rather vast, thanks to IFTTT and AllJoyn Certification.
 However, Nest is clearly a close runner-up and if Angee delivers as promised, they would absolutely get a nod in this department.

-While not full-blown home security systems, all four systems can be used for self-monitored security.
+While not full-blown home security systems, all of the systems can be used for self-monitored security.
 They all offer some form of motion detection with alerts sent directly to a smartphone.
-Then, when an alert is received, all four systems allow you to log-in to visually confirm the incident via a mobile app.
+Then, when an alert is received, all of the systems allow you to log-in to visually confirm the incident via a mobile app.

 Finally, with a Membership, Canary offers Incident Support.
 With Incident Support, they will assign a team member to help you sort through your video history to find evidence if your home is the victim of a burglary.